choishingwan/PRS-Tutorial/docs/lassosum.md

+# Background

-Here we use another PRS program, `lassosum`, which is an `R` package that uses penalised regression (LASSO) in its approach to PRS calculation.
+`lassosum` is one of the dedicated PRS programs which is an `R` package that uses penalised regression (LASSO) in its approach to PRS calculation.

+## Installing lassosum

 !!! note
     The script used here is based on lassosum version 0.4.4